Rainbow Saturation: Abstract

 \section{Abstract}

+This paper explores a new direction in the well studied area of graph saturation -- we introduce the notion of rainbow saturation.
+A graph $G$ is rainbow $H$-saturated if there is some proper edge coloring of $G$ which is rainbow $H$-free (that is, it has no copy of $H$ whose edges are all colored distinctly), but where the addition of any edge makes such a rainbow H-free coloring impossible.

-We introduce a notion of {\emph{rainbow saturation}} and the corresponding {\emph{rainbow saturation number}}.
-This is the saturation version of the rainbow Tur\'an numbers whose systematic study was initiated by Keevash, Mubayi, Sudakov, and Verstra\"ete.
-We give examples of graphs for which the rainbow saturation number is bounded away from the ordinary saturation number.
-This includes all complete graphs $K_n$ for $n\geq 4$, and several bipartite graphs.
-It is notable that there are non-bipartite graphs for which this is the case, as this does not happen when it comes to the rainbow extremal number versus the traditional extremal number.
-We also show that saturation numbers are linear for a large class of graphs, providing a partial rainbow analogue of a well known theorem of K\'asonyi and Tuza.
-We conclude this paper with related open questions and conjectures.
+Taking the maximum number of edges in a rainbow $H$-saturated graph recovers the rainbow Tur\'an numbers whose systematic study was begun by Keevash, Mubayi, Sudakov, and Verstra\"ete.
+In this paper, we initiate the study of corresponding {\emph{rainbow saturation number}} -- the minimum number of edges among all rainbow $H$-saturated graphs.
+We give examples of graphs for which the rainbow saturation number is bounded away from the traditional saturation number (including all complete graphs $K_n$ for $n\geq 4$ and several bipartite graphs).
+It is notable that there are non-bipartite graphs for which this is the case, as this does not happen when it comes to the rainbow Tur\'an number versus the traditional Tur\'an number.
+We also show that saturation numbers are at most linear for a large class of graphs, providing a partial rainbow analogue of a well known theorem of K\'aszonyi and Tuza.
+We conclude this paper with a number of related open questions and conjectures.